19 Best Hikes in Big Sur, California (Complete 2024 Guide!)

 Pro Tip: The only parking is by the side of Highway 1, and this Big Sur hike is extremely popular.
 Arrive early to be assured of a parking spot, or visit during the week!

-Note: The Rocky Ridge portion of this trail is still closed as of the end of 2023.
+Note: The Rocky Ridge portion of this trail is still closed as of September 2024.

 Difficulty: Easy to low moderate